SLMA-128/pokeGramBot/README.md

 # pokeGramBot
-ToDO:
+# ToDO:
-make it work for the group
+# Make it spawn at a determined time
+# Make a cute readme that also explains the functionalities of the bot